snehpatel200603/Patel_Sneh_HW1-OLD/README.md

 ### this is my first homework in the multi media

 ## there are many things which you have to know about me

+## hear is the over view of the home work